PeterR-msft/ArcEnabledServersGroupPolicy/README.md

 ## Prerequisites

 - Create a *Service Principal* and give it Azure Arc onbarding permissions, following this article: [Create a Service Principal for onboarding at scale](https://docs.microsoft.com/en-us/azure/azure-arc/servers/onboard-service-principal#create-a-service-principal-for-onboarding-at-scale)

+- Decide if the *Service Principal* should use a client secret or a certificate.
+The secret is mandatory at the creation of the Service Principal.
+You can add a certificate afterwards and remove the secret again, if you wish not to use it.
+The certificate file (PCKS #12 (.PFX) files and ASCII-encoded files (such as .PEM) are supported) should be copied to the *AzureArcOnboard* share that will be created in the next steps.
+More information to the certificate based option can be found in this article: [CLI Reference azcmagent connect usind a service principal with certificate](https://learn.microsoft.com/en-us/azure/azure-arc/servers/azcmagent-connect#service-principal-with-certificate)

 - Register *Microsoft.HybridCompute*, *Microsoft.GuestConfiguration* and *Microsoft.HybridConnectivity* as resource providers in your subscription, following this article: [Register Resource Provider](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider)